Daria Morgendorffer: Female cartoon characters who rock our worlds

-She-Ra and the Princesses of Power season three premieres on August 2nd, so we’re revisiting our first look piece and our other favorite cartoon characters.
+She-Ra and the Princesses of Power is still going strong on Netflix, so we’re revisiting our first look piece and our other favorite cartoon characters.

 For the honor of Grayskull, She-Ra has the power!